cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 For the next step, remove the MPLS stack.
 (MPLS today is not so much used)
 ![[Pasted image 20241208123918.png]]
-MPLS is connection oriented paradigm, turn a connectionless environment as IP networks into connection oriented (before two clients send traffic, they has to ask for the creation of end to end tunnel that is called label switch path).
+**MPLS is connection oriented paradigm**, turn a connectionless environment as IP networks into connection oriented (==before two clients send traffic, they has to ask for the creation of end to end tunnel that is called label switch pat==h).
 One thing that MPLS done is to move from the concept of "switching base on destination address to switching function performed over the MPLS label".
 A label is a number which is carried on top of the packets.
 Labels are used to distinguish different packets carried over the same link.

-MPLS is cost full in term of overhead.
-For this reason we are moving into the ...

 ## MPLS Network Node